jeremycx/node-LDAP/README.md

     attrs:           '*',               // default attribute list for future searches
     filter:          '(objectClass=*)', // default filter for all future searches
     scope:           LDAP.SUBTREE,      // default scope for all future searches
-    reconnect:       function(),        // optional function to call when connect/reconnect occurs
+    connect:         function(),        // optional function to call when connect/reconnect occurs
     disconnect:      function(),        // optional function to call when disconnect occurs
 }, function(err) {
     // connected and ready